yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in Azure DevOps.md

     **Potential answer**

     There is a learning curve with every quality gate added.
 Developers will need to do more automated testing locally to ensure code will pass the CI process.
 Working from master (or trunk) requires that developers own the state of the build process.
 When the build is broken, fixing the build becomes the priority.
 This is another area where we slow down to go faster for a higher quality deliverable.

+## Customer quote (to be read back to the attendees at the end)

+"With continuous deployment and automation of our software delivery processes we feel confident we can rapidly iterate on development of cloud-native, container-based services with the right DevOps support in place to be successful with a small team."

+- Arthur Block, VP of Engineering at Fabrikam Medical Conferences